Complete Guide To Car Undercarriage Wash

 Will Paint Decay Like The Frame Of The Car?

 Yes, paint can be subjected to the same decay as a car’s frame.
-Typically, it takes longer to get there as paint is applied in layers that ultimately protect the car’s bare surface.
+Typically, it takes longer to get there as paint is applied in layers that are ultimately protecting the car’s bare surface.
 Some people opt for an additional protective layer by applying a ceramic coating.